gluster/redant/docs/RP/HLD.md

 and performance tests ( I guess the names are self explanatory ).
 And within these are sub-components which are usually the gluster specific classifications such as 'Glusterd', 'Geo-replication', 'Snapshot', etc. Each sub-component will contain the test cases catering to different scenarios wherein the said component figures in.
 All these test components are dependent upon the Common.
-Also, every test case derives some basic operational capability from a common parent test which lifts much of the repeated tasks usually done when a test case run begins and ends.
+Also, every test case derives some basic operational capability from a common abstract test which lifts much of the repeated tasks usually done when a test case run begins and ends.